Meet the musicians performing on our 2020-2021 Season!

 Flutist Ruth Ann Ritchie is the founder and Executive Director of Astraios.
 Since 2007 she has established concert series in Texas and Colorado and led Astraios ensembles in performances across the U.S. She is the founding flutist of both The August Winds quintet and the Cirrus Quartet.

-Ruth Ann also serves as Business Manager of the Dallas-based Orpheus Chamber Singers.
+Ruth Ann also serves as Executive Director of the Dallas-based Orpheus Chamber Singers.
 As an administrator, she has worked with Floot Fire Dallas and Hall Ensemble, and served on the Board of the Lewisville Lake Symphony from 2012-2015.
-Ruth Ann has been a guest panelist at the National Flute Association's annual convention, speaking on the topic of "Creative Careers for Musicians."